-1. The Port of Providence is Rhode Island's principal commercial port, handling over 70% of the cargo entering Narragansett Bay via federally maintained navigation channels (see Table 3, U.S. Army Corps of Engineers 2007).
-Services provided by the Port of Providence provide significant benefits to the state of Rhode Island and to the entire region.
-The market served by the port of Providence covers approximately 2,000 square miles in Rhode Island, northeastern Connecticut, and southeastern Massachusetts (U.S. Army Corps of Engineers 2001).
-The Port of Providence is an intermodal port that offers interstate highway access as well as rail service that reaches inland to major connections throughout the U.S. Coal imported into Providence is transported as far afield as Merrimack, NH (Waterson Terminal Services, 2008 as reported in CRMC, in review), and road salt is distributed from the Port over a 100-mile
+1. The Port of Providence is Rhode Island's principal commercial port, handling over 70 percent of the cargo entering Narragansett Bay via federally maintained navigation channels (see Table 3, U.S. Army Corps of Engineers 2007).
+Services provided by the Port of Providence provide significant benefits to Rhode Island and the entire region.
+The market served by the Port of Providence covers approximately 2,000 square miles in Rhode Island, northeastern Connecticut, and southeastern Massachusetts (U.S. Army Corps of Engineers 2001).
+The Port of Providence is an intermodal port that offers interstate highway access as well as rail service that reaches inland to major connections throughout the U.S. Coal imported into Providence is transported as far afield as Merrimack, N.H.
+(Waterson Terminal Services 2008, as reported in R.I.
+Coastal Resources Management Council in review), and road salt is distributed

-- radius throughout all of New England (Sprague Energy, 2008 as reported in CRMC, in review). - 2.
-The Port of Providence is of particular importance, both locally and regionally, for its role in supplying energy products to Southern New England.
+- from the port over a 100-mile radius throughout all of New England (Sprague Energy 2008,, as reported in R.I.
+Coastal Resources Management Council in review). - 2.
+The Port of Providence is of particular importance, both locally and regionally, for its role in supplying energy products to southern New England.
 Providence has been referred to as the "energy lifeline of the state" (U.S. Army Corps of Engineers 1998) due to its critical role in importing home heating oil and other petroleum products.
 One estimate suggested it would take approximately 140,000 truckloads to transport the equivalent amount of cargo carried by tanker and barges into the state annually (U.S. Army Corps of Engineers 1998).
-Furthermore, the Energy Information Administration (2009) recognizes the importance of the Port of Providence as "a key petroleum products hub for the New England area.
+Furthermore, the U.S. Energy Information Administration (2009) recognizes the importance of the Port of Providence as "a key petroleum products hub for the New England area.
 Almost all of the transportation and heating fuel products consumed in Rhode Island, eastern Connecticut, and parts of Massachusetts are supplied via marine shipments through this port."
-The Department of Homeland Security also recognizes the Port of Providence as a critical port in supplying energy to New England.
-Homeland Security has allocated in the past, and continues to allocate, port security grant funding to ensure the security of this important energy supply line (e.g. Department of Homeland Security 2008). . - 3.
+The U.S. Department of Homeland Security also recognizes the Port of Providence as a critical port in supplying energy to New England.
+Homeland Security has allocated in the past, and continues to allocate, port security grant funding to ensure the security of this important energy supply line (U.S. Department of Homeland Security 2008). - 3.
 Shipping operations into the Port of Providence are reliant on port facilities located in both Providence and East Providence.
-Most of the port's maritime activity is concentrated in ProvPort (a private port facility located in Providence), though these industries depend on support services provided by tugboat, shipyard, and other services located throughout Providence Harbor.
+Most of the port's maritime activity is concentrated in ProvPort (a private port facility located in Providence), though these industries depend on support services provided by tugboat, shippard, and other services located throughout Providence Harbor.
 Petroleum import facilities and tank farms are located on both sides of the Harbor in Providence and East Providence.
-For further information on port facilities in Providence, see the Metro Bay SAMP (CRMC in review) and the Rhode Island Ports and Harbors Inventory (URI Coastal Resources Center, in review). - 4.
-Marine transportation into the Port of Providence is facilitated by a federally maintained navigational channel, which was recently dredged in 2005 to a 40 foot depth, allowing Providence to accommodate larger draft vessels.
-The deep draft channel, as well as its intermodal capabilities, connecting water, rail and land transportation, together make the Port of Providence attractive to both domestic and international vessels (ProvPort 2009).
-Providence is one of the few New England ports that can accommodate large ocean-going vessels and offer direct access to interstate highways (I-95 and I-195), making it an attractive port for cargo destined for inland Northeastern cities (FXM Associates 2008a).
+For further information on port facilities in Providence, see the R.I.
+Metro Bay Special Area Management Plan (R.I.
+Coastal Resources Management Council in review) and the Rhode Island Ports and Commercial Harbors Inventory (Becker et al. in review). - 4.
+Marine transportation into the Port of Providence is facilitated by a federally maintained navigational channel, which was recently dredged in 2005 to a 40-foot depth, allowing Providence to accommodate larger-draft vessels.
+The deep draft channel as well as its intermodal capabilities, connecting water, rail, and land transportation-together make the Port of Providence attractive to both domestic and international vessels (ProvPort 2009).
+Providence is one of the few New England ports that can accommodate large ocean-going vessels and can offer direct access to interstate highways (I-95 and I-195), making it an attractive port for cargo destined for inland Northeastern cities (FXM Associates 2008a).

-740.2 Quonset/Davisville
+740.2.
+Quonset/Davisville